lulibrary/analytics_monitor/README.md

 ## To do

 - Store the log entries and results in a database rather than keep processing the whole log file.
+Then it should be possible to plug the graphs into a datasource rather than generating a page with all the data in it.
 Currently runs fast but as the logfile grows .....
+It will do for now.

 - Clean up the mess that is paal_template.html.

 - Probably many other things should someone be interested.